 You’ll probably smell the Mud Volcano area of Yellowstone before you see it — the noxious odor is caused by sulfur, which also claims responsibility for the hissing and gurgling of the mud.
 Sulfuric acid in the pots eats away at the surrounding landscape, which gives the area an eerie, though truly captivating, other-worldly atmosphere.

 The valley, between Canyon and Lake, is one of the park’s best places to observe wildlife.
 Out on the sagebrush flats and open meadows are good places for elk and deer, and moose will often be along the river.
 Buffalo graze the hillsides, although the large herds retreat to higher meadows for the summer.
 This is notorious grizzly country.
 Although the big bears are not sociable and are seldom seen, it is not advisable to hike here.
 The Yellowstone River spreads throughout the valley to form marshes that are frequented by waterfowl, including rare trumpeter swans.

 6. Yellowstone Lake

-The largest alpine lake in North America beckons to anglers, boaters and others drawn to its vast, scenic beauty.
+The largest alpine lake in North America beckons anglers, boaters and others drawn to its vast, scenic beauty.
 Visitors can rent different types of boats at Bridge Bay Marina and watch cutthroat trout swim near Fishing Bridge.
 The historic Lake Yellowstone Hotel provides wonderful views of the lake and makes a great base for exploring the area, which includes the West Thumb Geyser Basin and its geysers, fumaroles and hot springs.